snkashis/billypedia/README.md

 How do you add a click handler to an HTML element?
 How to you change an attribute of an HTML element?

-In order to make the HTML layout stay in place when swapping out images, you may need to set `min-width` and `min-height` of image containing div.
+In order to make the HTML layout stay in place when swapping out images, you may need to set `min-width` and `min-height` of the image-containing div.
 How can you do this with a CSS class and style rule?

 Can you make the image fade-in?